rmccrear/codex-lv3-may-2025/VOCABULARY_LIST.md

 ### Event Listener

+In programming, an **event listener** is a function or piece of code that waits for a specific event to occur and then executes a response.
+Event-driven programming allows programs to respond to user actions, system events, or other triggers as they happen.

-Code that waits for something to happen (like a button click or a request) and then runs a function in response.
+In web development specifically, an **event listener** is code that waits for something to happen (like a button click or a request) and then runs a function in response.

 ### Scoping